-These media contain proteose peptone, which provides carbonaceous and nitrogenous compounds for the growth of bacteria.
-Glycerol serves as a source of energy and also enhances pigment production.
+This media contains proteose peptone, which provides carbonaceous and nitrogenous compounds for the growth of bacteria.
+Glycerol serves as a source of energy and also as an enhancer in pigment production.
 Magnesium sulphate also enhances pigment production.
 Pigments and/ or their derivatives produced by Pseudomonas species play a role as siderophores in the iron uptake systems of bacteria, and hence, their production is markedly enhanced under conditions of iron deficiency.
-The production of pigments especially non-fluorescent blue pigment, pyocyanin is readily demonstrated by culturing on Kings Medium B, which contains no added iron.
+The production of pigments especially non-fluorescent blue pigment, pyocyanin is readily demonstrated by culturing on Kings Medium B Base w/ 1.5% Agar, which contains no added iron.
 The addition of dipotassium phosphate increases the phosphorus content of the medium thereby enhancing production of fluorescent pigment.
-For inoculation, use the organisms freshly cultured in Kings Medium A, incubate overnight at 37°C and then at room temperature for 6 days.
-With Kings Medium B, incubate at 37°C for 6 days.